cotodevel/snemulds/README.md

 # SnemulDS

-TGDS Version: 1.6
 Branch: Master.
-This uses ARM9 DLDI
+This uses ARM7 DLDI (future DSi compatibility).
+Use ARM9DLDI branch if you want a stable build.

 SnemulDS 0.6b Original Sources (because codebase it´s not either 0.5 or 0.6a from snemuldsx source codes)...
 This is based from real 0.6.a sources archeide left years ago and I managed to find.